5 Best Youth Compound Bows for 2023

 - 6" Brace Height

 The Bear Archery Brave III is also a great compound bow for kids who love shooting arrows.
-Its design alone makes it easy to handle, especially for children who are 8 years and above.
+Its design makes it easy to handle, especially for children eight years and above.
 So, if your kid wants to accompany you in the field, you can buy them the Bear III compound bow.

 With this bow, they will have everything required to get into archery.
 It also comes from one of the leading local brands.
 Let’s check out what makes Brave 3 a decent youth compound bow.